asgardeo/asgardeo-auth-react-sdk/README.md

 #### Description

-This method ends the user session at the Asgardeo and logs the user out.
+This method ends the user session at the identity server and logs the user out.

 The `sign-out` hook is used to fire a callback function after signing out is successful.
 Check the [on()](#on) section for more information.